syncfusion-content/ej2-asp-core-mvc-docs/ej2-asp-core-mvc/message/EJ2_ASP.MVC/customization.md

 # Customization in Message control

-The Message control allows you to customize the content display positions and appearance.
+The Message control allows user to customize the content display positions and appearance.
 This section explains the details about changing the content alignments and border styles for messages.

 ## Content Alignment

 Normally, the message content is aligned to the **left**.
-The Message control allows you to align the message content in the **center** or **right** through the built-in classes `e-content-center` and `e-content-right`.
+The Message control allows user to align the message content in the **center** or **right** through the built-in classes `e-content-center` and `e-content-right`.

 The following example demonstrates the message with different content alignments.